Our work

 Talita is a non-profit organization that offers a way out of prostitution, pornography and human trafficking for sexual purposes and into a whole new life.

-Our prevention work aims to prevent young girls from ending up in prostitution and pornography.
-Our outreach work involves seeking out people in the arenas where prostitution takes place and offering support.
-Our rehabilitative work enables women to leave the sex trade and become fully integrated into society.
-In Sweden, Talita runs two shelters with rehabilitation in Stockholm (Villa Talita and Lilla Talita) as well as a reception.
+Our preventive work aims to prevent women and children from becoming involved in prostitution and pornography.
+Our outreach work involves seeking out people in the settings where prostitution takes place and offering them support.
+Our rehabilitation work enables women and children to leave the sex trade and become fully integrated into society.
+In Sweden, we work exclusively with adults and operate a shelter with rehabilitation services in Stockholm (Villa Talita) as well as a counseling center.

-Our main focus is on the rehabilitative work and our ambition is always to try to take a holistic approach to the woman's situation.
-This type of program is often called an "exit program", but we have chosen to call it rehabilitation, because "exit" (i.e. leaving prostitution) is only one part of the process.
-An equally important part is the entry into a new life, i.e. integration into society.
+Our primary focus is on rehabilitation, and our goal is always to take a holistic approach to the victim’s situation.
+This type of program is often called an “exit program,” but we have chosen to call it rehabilitation, since “exit” (i.e., leaving prostitution) is only part of the process.
+An equally important part is entering a new life—that is, integration into society.

-Our one-year rehabilitation program is based on a method that we have designed based on the knowledge we have gained during the 20 years we have worked with the target group.
+Our one-year rehabilitation program is based on a method we have developed using the knowledge we have gained over the 20 years we have worked with this target group.
 And the method works.
-Almost all women who have completed Talita's program leave prostitution for good.
+94% of the women who have completed Talita’s program in Sweden leave prostitution for good.

-Men and transgender people are also exploited in the sex trade, but unfortunately there is far too little talk about it.
-At present we have no accommodation for them, but at our clinic in Stockholm we offer various types of support measures.
+Men and transgender people are also exploited in the sex trade, but unfortunately, far too little is said about it.
+At present, we do not have housing for them, but at our clinic in Stockholm, we offer various types of support services.

-With the help of an IT expert from the UK, we have developed a unique tool called CRI (Client Rehabilitation Information).
-Every month, throughout the year the woman lives with us, we evaluate, together with the woman, her well-being and experience of the program using the tool.
-The data we collect helps us to evaluate and improve the support for the specific woman, but it also allows us to develop and improve the methodology as a whole.
+Using a digital tool called CRI (Client Rehabilitation Information), we regularly collect feedback from clients in Sweden.
+Every month throughout the year that a woman stays with us, we work together to assess her well-being and her experience of the program using this tool.
+The data we collect helps us evaluate and improve the support provided to that specific woman, but it also enables us to develop and improve the method as a whole.

-Talita has a very good cooperation with the police and social services.
-They often refer women to us in connection with raids against pimps and sex buyers.
+Talita has a very good working relationship with the police and social services.
+They often refer women to us in connection with raids targeting pimps and sex buyers.

-We have room for six women at a time - four who are part of Talita's long-term program and two who have been referred urgently by the police, social services or regional coordinator for a shorter period of time.
-Supporting staff are available during the day and, during the first few days, evening and night staff are also on site if necessary.
-We also have reintegration apartments with space for a total of four women at a time.
-Talita has an emergency telephone number that residents can call around the clock.
+We have space for four women at a time—three who are part of Talita’s long-term program and one who has been referred on an emergency basis by the police, social services, or a regional coordinator for a shorter period.
+Support staff are available during the day, and during the first few days, evening and night staff are also on site as needed.
+We also have transitional apartments with space for a total of four women at a time.
+Talita has an emergency hotline that residents can call 24/7.

 Rehabilitative